facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Emoji Index Updates

 The Emoji extension might at times be behind on having indexes built from the latest repositories.
 We try to keep the indexes updated with new releases, but if they fall out of date, you can open an issue on the this project's issue page to alert the maintainer(s) and they will update them when someone gets a chance.
 Pull requests are also welcome.
-The process for updating the indexes is automated, so it is fairly easy to do for a pull request.
+The process for updating the indexes is automated, so it is fairly easy to do a pull request.
 See [Generating Emoji Indexes](../development.md#generating-emoji-indexes) for more info.

 ## Examples

 Current examples are all rendered with EmojiOne.

 ```
-EmojiOne :smile: emojis are very useful :thumbsup:.
+EmojiOne :smile: emoji are very useful :thumbsup:.

 You can also escape `:` characters to escape the emoji: \:smile:.
 ```

-EmojiOne :smile: emojis are very useful :thumbsup:.
+EmojiOne :smile: emoji are very useful :thumbsup:.

 You can also escape `:` characters to escape the emoji: \:smile:.